Skip to code content (skip section selection)

 (a) Published notice.
 Where published notice is required, a distinctive advertisement shall be placed by the Town in a local newspaper of general circulation once a week for two successive calendar weeks, the first notice being published not less than ten days nor more than 25 days before the date fixed for the public hearing.

 (b) Posted notice (sign).
-Where posted notice is required, a sign shall be posted not less than ten days prior to the public hearing at which the application shall be reviewed.
+Where posted notice is required, a sign shall be posted within the same time period specified for mailed notices of the hearing.
 The sign shall be posted on the property or at a point visible from the nearest public street.
 The sign shall indicate that a public hearing will be held and a phone number to contact the town.

 (c) Mailed notice.

 1. Where mailed notice is required, the applicant shall supply stamped addressed envelopes to the Planning Department.
 The notification shall be made by first-class mail by Planning Department staff (at the last addresses listed for such owners in the county tax records) to all property owners within 100 feet and immediately abutting the subject property.
-Where the subject property immediately adjoins a public or private right-of-way, landscape or riparian buffer, commonly-owned private area, public property, or homeowners' association property, then letters of notification shall be sent to adjoining property owners as if they directly abut the subject property.
+Pursuant to G.S. §160D-602, where the subject property immediately adjoins a street, railroad, other transportation corridor, public or private right-of-way, landscape or riparian buffer, commonly-owned private area, public property, or homeowners' association property, then letters of notification shall be sent to adjoining property owners as if they directly abut the subject property.
 The Planning Department shall certify to the Town Council that fact, and such certificate shall be deemed conclusive in the absence of fraud.

-2. The notice shall be mailed at least ten but not more than 25 days prior to the date of the public hearing.
+2. Pursuant to G.S. § 160D-602(c) the notice shall be mailed at least ten but not more than 25 days prior to the date of the public hearing.

-3. Mailed notice under this section shall not be required if a rezoning (including a planned development rezoning) directly affects more than 50 properties owned by a total of at least 50 different property owners, and the town elects to use the following expanded notice requirements:
+3. Mailed notice under this section shall not be required if a rezoning directly affects more than 50 properties owned by a total of at least 50 different property owners, and the town elects to use the following expanded notice requirements: